Tech Tips

 Label Substrates and Laser Frequency

-When it comes to laser cutting, not all label substrates are created equal.
+When it comes to laser cutting, not all product and packaging label substrates are created equal.
 We recommend you work with your laser cutting equipment supplier to be sure you have the correctly powered laser to cut the products you intend.
 Laser cutting vinyl is not recommended due to the release of chlorine gas when it burns.
 This corrodes the laser chamber, not to mention being toxic to humans.
 Generally, polyesters (PET) and papers cut well, and there is little difference between cutting white, clear or metalized polyesters.
 Also, in the easy-to-cut category is white polypropylene (PP).
 Clear PP film can be a challenge and should always be cut using a paper release liner.
 It takes more energy to laser cut clear PP film than it does to cut a clear PET release liner.
 This can result in the laser passing through the clear PP and cutting the PET liner instead – obviously not the desired result when kiss cutting labels.
 Note that when laser cutting a clear PP on a paper liner, you may get some dark brown “charring.”
 This char is normal and can be easily cleaned with a tack roll.
 Polyethylene (PE), as a rule, can also be laser cut, but be sure to understand fully from your film supplier the type of PE film it is.
 Similar to vinyl, a chlorinated polyethylene (CPE) can release toxic chlorine gas.

 Mirror Maintenance